jamesdonoh/data-mining/report.md

 The 'class imbalance problem' describes a situation where the class (or classes) of interest are rare [@han, p.
 367].
 This applies to the current dataset, since we are interested to know which circumstances produce the worst accidents, and fatal accidents represent just over 1% of the dataset.
 Moreover, the cost of more severe accidents (both financial and social) is likely to be greater than for slight accidents.

 To assess this it is helpful to consider the true positive rate (sensitivity) and false positive rate for each class as well as the model's overall accuracy.
 The true positive (TP) rate is the proportion of instances of each class where the class label was predicted correctly, while the FP rate is the proportion of instances that were mislabelled with the class.
-These figures are both included in Tables \ref{zerror-confusion} and \ref{naivebayes-confusion}.
+These figures are both included in Tables \ref{zeror-confusion} and \ref{naivebayes-confusion}.

 ### Receiver operating characteristic curves